SneakyPeet/EasyEventSourcing/ReadMe.md

 #Domain
 ##Rules
 A simple store domain was chosen as everyone is familiar with it.
-Rules where chosen in such a way as to provide examples of bounded context, eventual consistency and saga's.
+Rules where chosen in such a way as to provide examples of bounded context, eventual consistency and process manager's.
 ###Shopping Cart

 * You should be able to add and remove items from a shopping cart as well as empty a shopping cart